Sunday, June 05, 2011

 Then again, not so much.

 Sure, the message grabbed my attention.
 Not because of what the sign said, but because I wondered if there wasn't a better way to say it.
-I spent so much time figuring it all out that the author's intentions were lost on me.

 I suspect the reverend tried to provoke some thought in the face of rising urban violence.
 And by provoking, he may have also wanted to improve the attendance ratings at his church.